Online Privacy Notice

 Cookies or Application (App) Data

 We do not collect personal identifying information about visitors to our websites.
 Some areas of our websites or browser-based mobile interface may use a “cookie” temporarily stored in the visitor’s computer volatile memory, mobile device or stored on the visitor’s computer hard drive, to allow the web server to log the pages you use within the sites and to know if you have viewed the sites before.
 We do not store confidential or sensitive information in cookies.
-For certain applications, such as online banking & mobile browser-based banking, cookies are a requirement because they help protect the privacy of a customer’s transactions by, for example, automatically terminating the online session if you forget to log out.
+For certain applications, such as online banking, mobile browser-based banking and bill pay, cookies are a requirement because they help protect the privacy of a customer’s transactions by, for example, automatically terminating the online session if you forget to log out.

 We recommend that you complete your online or mobile transactions and sign off before surfing to other sites or turning off your mobile device.
 We also suggest that you do not surf to other sites during your online banking and mobile banking session.

 You can set your browser to reject certain cookies.
-However, if you choose to reject cookies, you cannot bank via online banking, using the browser-based APP version of mobile banking with American Bank.
+However, if you choose to reject cookies, you cannot bank via online banking or use the browser-based APP version of mobile banking with American Bank.
 If your browser rejects cookies, you may not be able to sign on to your favorite sites or use the features you like most within those sites.

-We use the highest industry standard for online security, Secure Sockets Layer (SSL) encryption, to secure your online sessions.
+We use the highest industry standard for online security, Secure Sockets Layer (SSL)and/or Transport Layer Security (TLS) encryption, to secure your online sessions.
 When you bank online, encrypted cookies and similar tools help us ensure your identity and protect your accounts from unauthorized use.
 We also use firewalls, passcodes, data encryption and other safety features to ensure that the information you provide us remains secure.
 More information on how we safeguard your information online and measures you can take to protect yourself can be found in the Online Security section.

-American Bank Mobile Banking allows you to access your account balances, pay bills, pay other people, make transfers and deposits on your mobile device in accordance with our Online Banking Access Agreement.
+American Bank Mobile Banking allows you to access your account balances, pay bills, pay other people, make transfers and deposits on your mobile device in accordance with our American Bank Online & Mobile Consumer Access Agreement or American Bank Online & Mobile Business Access Agreement.

 Linking to Other Sites